 A sociopathic person is one who has antisocial personality disorder.
-Sociopaths pursue their self-interest with disregard to others.
+Sociopaths pursue their self-interest with disregard for others.
 They have a win-lose mentality.
 While both men and women can be sociopaths, sociopathy is more common in men.

 Sociopathy in boys is often detected at a young age (around 8 years).
 It’s not clear what exactly causes sociopathy.
 Experts believe it’s related to traumatic experiences.